Next time you don your camo to go hunting (or anywhere, really), take pride in its rich history.

 — China Xinhua News (@XHNews) January 2, 2016

 For example, this pattern is actually worn by the Chinese Navy as part of their military equipment.

 11. When concealing yourself from animals, your hands and head are just as important as the rest of you.

-12. Although it’s not known when the very first pattern was created, 2018 may well be the 100th anniversary of American camouflage!
+12. Although it's not known when the very first pattern was created, we may well be past the 100th anniversary of American camouflage!

-Even though its use became widespread in 1942, development of camo by the U.S. Military can be traced back to WWI.
-That means camo may well be turning 100 this year.
-How are you celebrating?
+Even though its use became widespread in 1942, development of camo by the U.S. Military can be traced back to World War I. That means camo may well be over 100 years old.